aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML file to TGA via C#" h2="Export HTML to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export HTML to TGA image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to export HTML to TGA image.

+The first step in the process is to use Aspose.PDF for .NET to export HTML to JPEG.
+This component provides a wide range of features that enable developers to easily convert HTML documents to JPEG images.
+It supports a variety of HTML elements, such as tables, images, text, and more.
+It also provides a range of options to customize the output JPEG image, such as setting the resolution, quality, and size.

+Once the HTML document has been converted to JPEG, the next step is to use Aspose.Imaging for .NET to convert the JPEG image to TGA.
+This component provides a wide range of features that enable developers to easily manipulate images.
+It supports a variety of image formats, such as TIFF, PNG, BMP, and more.
+It also provides a range of options to customize the output TGA image, such as setting the resolution, quality, and size.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export HTML to TGA image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
+By using Aspose.Total for .NET, developers can easily export HTML to TGA image within any .NET applications in two simple steps.
+First, they can use Aspose.PDF for .NET to export HTML to JPEG.
+Then, they can use Aspose.Imaging for .NET to convert the JPEG image to TGA.
+This suite provides a wide range of features that enable developers to easily manipulate images and customize the output TGA image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}